TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 - Pick ATS: TCU (-9.5)

-TCU has compiled a 3-3-0 record against the spread this season, while Georgetown is 2-4-0.
-The Horned Frogs have a 3-3-0 record hitting the over, while games involving the Hoyas have a record of 4-2-0 when it comes to hitting the over.
-The teams average 171.4 points per game, 18.9 more points than this matchup's total.
+TCU has a 3-3-0 record against the spread so far this season compared to Georgetown, who is 2-4-0 ATS.
+The Horned Frogs have a 3-3-0 record going over the point total, while games involving the Hoyas have a record of 4-2-0 when it comes to hitting the over.
+The teams combine to score 171.4 points per game, 19.9 more points than this matchup's total.

 Sportsbook Promo Codes